 My enthusiasm and dedication to teaching and learning continue to grow, and I hope my work benefits learners and connects them with their passion and lifelong learning.
 It is an honor and a commitment that I undertake with seriousness and gratitude that I am able to support learners in their academic and professional endeavors.

-Accomplished interdisciplinary artist, entrepreneur, educational leader and educator with extensive executive and creative direction experience.
-Expertise in studio practice, traditional and experimental composition, production, performance, engineering, sound design, AR/VR, installation, interactivity and intermedia art.
-Dedicated practitioner and educator with an unrelenting commitment to student success, efficient and effective project actualization, collaboration, and fostering high morale.
-Sensitivity and active attention to diversity and inclusivity.
+Interdisciplinary artist, entrepreneur, education leader, and educator with extensive executive and creative direction experience.
+Leading academic and professional teams in designing and delivering data-informed, active, learner-centered teaching and learning experiences, strategies, programs, curricula, assessments, analytics, accessibility, and technology to optimize efficacy and engagement.
+Dedicated professional practitioner and educator with an unrelenting commitment to learners' success, efficient and effective project actualization, collaboration, and fostering high morale.
+Sensitivity and active diligence to digital accessibility and inclusivity.